 Rev. Geoff is married to Sarah, who works as a management consultant, and they have a son, Theo and a daughter, Zoe.

 Archbishop Curtis began his ordained ministry in Pembroke, Ontario in 1959 and also served in parishes in Kanata, Buckingham and Westboro before moving to Calgary in 1980.
 He was elected Bishop of Calgary in 1983, and in 1994 added the responsibilities of Metropolitan of Rupert’s Land.
 He retired from both positions in 1999.

-Prior to his retirement, he also served on a number of national church organizations: as President of the Canadian Council of Churches; as Co-Director of the Anglican Fellowship of Prayer with his wife, Pat; as Chair of the Partners in Mission Committee; and as Chair of the Inter-Church Inter-Faith Relations Committee.
+Prior to his retirement, he also served on a number of national church organizations: as President of the Canadian Council of Churches; as Co-Director of the Anglican Fellowship of Prayer with his late wife, Pat; as Chair of the Partners in Mission Committee; and as Chair of the Inter-Church Inter-Faith Relations Committee.
 He has also been an active contributor to the Cursillo Movement.

 On the secular side, Archbishop Curtis served on the boards of Habitat for Humanity (Canada) and the Calgary Family Service Centre.
 One of the legacies of his time in Calgary was Daybreak House, a home for refugee women and their children.
 Barry moved back to Ottawa where he could be closer to three of his four children and seven grandchildren in 2008.
 At that time, he accepted the position of Honorary Assistant at St Matthew’s Church, where he makes a special contribution to Christian education.
 His deep knowledge of scripture and his wry sense of humor make the study of scripture fascinating for people of all ages.